Spyware Seller Shuts Down After Hack - Slashdot

 Providing controversial products or services such as abortion services in a "red state" or military-style guns in a "blue state"?
 Prepare to cave to political pressure or spend extra on security, public relations, and lawyers.

 Selling cutting-edge drugs or medical equipment that has a more-than-zero-percent failure rate?
-Better have good lawyers or politicians in your pocket from the get-go otherwise t
+Better have good lawyers or politicians in your pocket from the get-go otherwise that first lawsuit when your product does fail or your drug has a rare bad side effect is going to bankrupt you.

+Running an adult-oriented business in a city or country that doesn't like them, or providing online services to such businesses (think BackPage)?
+Have the lawyers on standby.
+If you wind up competing with organized crime, you'll also need to hiring reliable, loyal private security or you might wind up doing the modern equivalent of going swimming with "cement boots."

+Selling products or services ("stalker-ware") to third parties (governments or private individuals) that can hurt people (those being spied upon) who can hurt you back (some stalk-ees can fight back, you know)?
+Unless you are so invisible nobody but your customers/prospective customers knows who you are (selling only to or by referral from three-letter-agencies), you'll need good security for your company, its assets, and anyone associated with the company, both virtual and probably physical.